 You Haven't Priced Your Home to Sell

 Sellers say, "But I don't want to give away my house."
-Of course, not.
-You want to sell it.
-To sell your home, the price must be right.
-Don't "test" the market or ask an inflated figure because if you do, your home will probably sit on the market and the DOM will continue to tick.
+Of course not.
+But to make a sale, the price must be right.
+Don't "test" the market or ask an inflated figure because if you do, your home will probably sit there as the Days on Market (DOM) will continue to tick.
 Dated listings (homes that have been on the market too long) don't generally sell for list price.

 To avoid overpricing your home, examine the sold comparable sales.
 Adjust for square footage, if necessary.
-If your home has a bad layout or is located in bad location such as next to a school, on or near a busy street or bordering a liquor store, you're not going to get the same price as homes with a good layout and in a good location.
+If your home has a bad layout or is located in lame location (next to a school, on or near a busy street or bordering a liquor store), you're not going to get the same price as homes with a good layout and in a good location.

 In a buyer's market, price your home a minimum of a percent less than the last comparable sale.
 If you can't live with that price, then don't put your home on the market and set yourself up for disappointment.
 Overpricing is the worst mistake a home seller can make.